-Revise Section 16-2-103.S.2 to allow variances from all sections of the LMO (other than for use and density) and not just what is listed in this section currently, to allow BZA consideration of previous staff waivers.
+Revise Section 16-2-103.S.2 to allow variances from all sections of the LMO (other than for use, height and density) and not just what is listed in this section currently.

 (2) Applicability

 The Variance procedure may be used to seek and obtain relief from the standards of this LMO except for uses outlined in LMO Section 16-4-102.A.6, Principal Use Table, height and density standards. following standards: